Swap76/Learn-JavaScript/docs/Exercise/JavaScript_Basics/if_else.md

 - "Good evening!" if the time is from 6:00pm to Midnight
 - "Good night!" if the time is from Midnight to 6:00am.

-**3. Given a number, write a JavaScript program that identifies whether a number is odd or even. _Hint: A number is even if it is divisible by two, otherwise it is odd._**
+**3. Write a JavaScript code that identifies whether a number is odd or even. _Hint: A number is even if it is divisible by two, otherwise it is odd._**

 ```
 Example Input: